 Despite being somewhat dependent on tourism, the Swiss can be nonchalant towards people who don't speak a local language.
-Sometimes expats need to learn the basics of their region's predominant language to settle in.
+Expats will likely need to learn the basics of their region's predominant language to settle in.

 Switzerland’s four language regions can offer starkly different cultural experiences.
-In the German-speaking part, one is very aware of the orderliness and quietness of the residents, while the southern, Italian speaking canton of Ticino can give the experience of a mini, albeit more orderly, Italian town.
-The French and the Romansh speaking cantons fall somewhere in between.
-Wherever you are, one thing is for sure: the Swiss like their peace and quiet.
+In the German-speaking part, one is very aware of the orderliness and quietness of the residents, while the southern, Italian-speaking canton of Ticino can give the experience of a mini, albeit more orderly, Italian town.
+The French- and the Romansh-speaking cantons fall somewhere in between.
+Throughout the country, one thing is for sure: the Swiss like their peace and quiet.

 Most locals speak English but signs, restaurants and transport announcements are in the local language outside tourist areas.
-In between French, German, Italian and Romansch, English can seem nonexistent.
+Between French, German, Italian and Romansch, English can seem nonexistent.

 Applying for immigration documents and visas in Switzerland can also be tricky for expats who don't speak German or French – so most expats hire an immigration consultant.

 Attitude towards foreigners in Switzerland

 For some time, foreigners have been flocking to Switzerland.
 This has made some Swiss people uneasy around expats, and some believe immigrants take away valuable jobs.
 The Swiss are patriotic and many proudly display the flag outside their homes.